🧡 Skip to main content🔍 Skip to search

 Execute Script example

-Automation Workshop includes Execute Script Action that allows elegant integration of JScript, VBScript and PowerShell scripts as well as batch files directly into the Task.
+Automation Workshop includes the Execute Script Action that allows elegant integration of JScript, VBScript, and PowerShell scripts as well as batch files directly into the Task.

 PowerShell